garris/BackstopJS/README.md

 - Plays nice with CI and source control
 - Run globally or locally as a standalone package app or `require('backstopjs')` right into your node app
 - Incredibly easy to use: just 3 commands go a long long way!
+- [BETA] Limited Support for WebDriver Protocol, based on wdio
+   - works as well with any wdio-(cloud)-service (see [wdio configuration]() )
+   - not compatible with puppeteer references pictures

 ![BackstopJS cli report](http://garris.github.io/BackstopJS/assets/cli-report.png)